a-luna/unicode-api/README.md

                 </div>
                 <strong style="flex: 1"><strong>UTF-8</strong></strong>
             </summary>
+            <div>UTF-8 is a method of encoding the Unicode character set where each code unit is equal to 8-bits.
+UTF-8 is backwards-compatible with ASCII and all codepoints in range 0-127 are represented as a single byte.
+Codepoints greater than 127 are represented as a sequence of 2-4 bytes.</div>
             <dl>
                 <dt><strong>utf8</strong></dt>
-                <dd>The UTF-8 encoded value for the character as a hex string.
-UTF-8 is a method of encoding the Unicode character set where each code unit is equal to 8-bits.
-UTF-8 is backwards-compatible with ASCII and all codepoints in range 0-127 are represented as a single byte.
-Codepoints greater than 127 are represented as a sequence of 2-4 bytes.</dd>
+                <dd>The UTF-8 encoded value for the character as a hex string.</dd>
                 <dt><strong>utf8HexBytes</strong></dt>
                 <dd>The byte sequence for the UTF-8 encoded value for the character.
 This property returns a list of strings, hex values (base-16) in range <code>00-FF</code>.</dd>
                 <dt><strong>utf8DecBytes</strong></dt>